 Why is magnesium sulfate used in premature labour?

-Magnesium sulfate, given as a single infusion into your vein, seems to protect your baby's brain and reduces their risk of having problems such as cerebral palsy, if born too early.
-It has some side-effects, particularly flushing, feeling warm or 'fluey', headache, dry mouth, feeling sick (nausea) and having blurred vision.
-It is recommended if you are in labour at 30 weeks or less.
+Magnesium sulfate seems to protect your baby's brain and reduces their risk of having problems such as cerebral palsy, if they are born too early.
+It is given as a single infusion into your vein and has some side-effects, particularly flushing, feeling warm or 'fluey', headache, dry mouth, feeling sick (nausea) and having blurred vision.
+It will be discussed with you if you are in labour between 23 and 34 weeks of gestation.

 What happens if my waters have broken but I am not in labour?

 It is possible for your waters to break before 37 weeks and without contractions - this happens in about 3 out of every 100 pregnancies.
 This is called preterm prelabour rupture of the membranes (P-PROM).
 You may notice a soft popping sensation, or feel either a gush, or a slow trickle of watery fluid, which is often pinkish or clear.
 Some women with P-PROM go into labour, and about one third of premature babies are born following P-PROM.